Transparent

 As a resident of Denmark, public healthcare is provided free of charge.
 However, you will need to pay for medicine and dental treatment.

-When you register in Denmark, Borgerservice (the Citizen Service) will send you a (yellow) Danish health insurance card to your Danish address 2 to 3 weeks after you have registered.
+When you register in Denmark, Borgerservice (Citizen Service) will send you a (yellow) Danish health insurance card to your Danish address 2 to 3 weeks after you have registered.
 You can find more information regarding you doctor at Borger.dk.

 If you are traveling in the EU/EEA, you must have a separate (blue) European Health Insurance Card (EHIC).
 As a citizen of a country in the EU, the EEA or Switzerland, you can order an EHIC for free online at Borger.dk with your NemID.